 - Interactive Public Art Map featuring current Kites Over Vista exhibition, murals, and other public art.

 - Public Art Proposal Form - This form is to be used by those seeking to donate artwork to the city for display in a public area.
-NOTE: There is a 30-day notice for public comment after recommendation from the Public Arts Commission, and a 30-day notice for public comment after final approval from City Council.
+NOTE: There is a 30-day notice for public comment before recommendation from the Public Arts Commission, and a 30-day notice for public comment before final approval from City Council.

 Current Artist Calls